 Of all the most beloved, best-selling manga — the ones with the biggest legacies; the staunchest fanbases; the biggest numbers — most of them are shonen manga.
 But many of those shonen manga are now finished and aging.
 Dragon Ball, Naruto, Bleach.
 These names are being replaced, but by what?
 By these fantastic modern shonen manga.

 The current age of shonen manga is a very exciting one.
 We’re living in an experimental and varied world of manga in general.
 And, for shonen manga to continue to be relevant, it needs to experiment as well.
 For that reason, we’re seeing a trend in modern shonen manga: an infusion of horror.

-What American comics went through in the 90s, shonen manga is going through now (though these manga are doing a far, far better job of exploring new ground).
+What American comics went through in the 90s, shonen manga (and Korean manhwa) is going through now (though these manga are doing a far, far better job of exploring new ground).
 For this reason, here’s a little disclaimer:

 This list begins with the most popular modern shonen manga and moves into the more recent, obscure, dark, and mature stuff as it goes.
 Some of these manga have been adapted to anime and some haven’t (some will be).

 Not all of it may be suitable for younger readers, even though it is classified as shonen manga (for younger readers).
 So, if you’re a parent or guardian, use your discretion here.

 Speaking of the shonen manga definition, let’s go over that quickly before diving into this modern shonen manga list.

 Put simply, the shonen manga definition is: manga aimed at a young male audience.
 There are a bunch of caveats to this.
 The word shonen/shounen/少年 literally translates to ‘youth’, with the character 少 meaning small and 年 meaning year.